genixpro/kwola/README.md

 Kwola is an AI user that helps you find bugs in your software.
 Unlike conventional testing solutions like Selenium or Cypress, Kwola will learn to use your user-interface completely automatically, with no configuration.
 Kwola does not require you to spend tedious effort writing testing code or manually clicking through your app to double check it.
-Unleash Kwola on your testing environment URL and you'll be finding bugs in no time.
+Unleash Kwola on your URL and Kwola will be finding bugs in no time.
 In addition, Kwola provides you a video showing how to reproduce the bug and gives you the appropriate error messages & stack traces so you can track down the bug in the codebase.

 Learn more at https://kwola.io/ or https://kwolatesting.com/.
 Sign up for the Kwola Insider's Development Newsletter (https://share.hsforms.com/11VTba-QcSYC6cS38VtFxUQ45177).